idreaminteractive/go-htmx-01/README.md

 ## Todo

+- SQLC - does it check values when i change schemas?
+- setup base routes for views
+-
 - Inlined struct for validation on posts + puts + deletes (type Data struct - inside the closure)
     - is this better?
 - Find more sane way to do templ files + structuring